nurrimahrima/Deployment-Rest-API/README.md

 ![Credit](Credit.JPG)

+The full example of input data is on 'input_postman.txt'.<br>
 And then you need to make sure that the 'Header' and 'Temporary Header' format is as shown below.

 ![Body](Body.JPG)